 6. Competencias a adquirir

 Básicas / Generales.

-- To offer students a wide range of activities and resources available to English language teachers, including both the traditional and more digitally-based ones to promote critical multimodal literacy.
+to offer students a wide range of activities and resources available to English language teachers

-- To understand the methods, strategies and techniques used in primary education and assume the role of the EFL teacher, with special attention to multicultural and multilingual contexts.
+to understand the methods, strategies and techniques used in primary education and assume the role of the EFL teacher to become familiar with classroom English

 8. Previsión de Técnicas (Estrategias) Docentes